rwetherall/AlfR/README.md

 ## Overview

-'alfr' allows you to connect to an 'Alfresco' content management repository and interact with its contents using simple and intuative functions.
+Allows you to connect to an 'Alfresco' content management repository and interact with its contents using simple and intuitive functions.

 ## Installation